Brian Dooreck MD

 Certainly, we've all felt tired at some point in our lives.
 However, there is a difference between being occasionally tired and chronically tired.

-Chronic fatigue syndrome, also known as myalgic encephalomyelitis, is a complex condition characterized by excessive exhaustion that lasts at least 6 months and cannot be explained by an underlying condition.
-The fatigue is typically exacerbated by physical and mental activities and does not alleviate with rest.
+Chronic fatigue syndrome, or myalgic encephalomyelitis, is a complex condition characterized by excessive exhaustion that lasts at least six months and cannot be explained by an underlying condition.
+Physical and mental activities typically exacerbate the fatigue and do not alleviate with rest.

 Chronic fatigue syndrome, also known as myalgic encephalomyelitis, is a complex condition characterized by excessive exhaustion that lasts at least 6 months and cannot be explained by an underlying condition.